top of page

 • saying what you think you “should” say

-There are many different types of counselling and psychotherapy, including:
+There are many different approaches to counselling and psychotherapy, including:

 • person-centred therapy